BC crushes Orange 96-81 behind Bowman's 30 points

+BOSTON (AP) -- Boston College coach Jim Christian decided a few weeks ago that Ky Bowman was going to quarterback his basketball team.

+It was the perfect analogy for a player that was recruited to play that sport at another Atlantic Coast Conference school.

-BOSTON (AP) -- Ky Bowman scored 30 points, Jerome Robinson had 22 and Boston College halted a 20-game Atlantic Coast Conference losing streak with a 96-81 win over Syracuse Sunday in the league opener for both schools.
+Bowman scored 30 points with nine assists, Jerome Robinson had 22 points and BC halted a 20-game ACC losing streak with a 96-81 win over Syracuse Sunday in the league opener for both schools.

+''Like in the NFL when they say: 'You're the quarterback.
+We're going to ride you and get you better.
+Keep making you learn and letting you play through different situations,''' Christian said he told Bowman, a 6-foot-1 freshman guard who was recruited to play receiver at North Carolina.

 A.J.
 Turner added 16 points and Nik Popovic 11 for Eagles (8-6), who went 0-18 last season in league play before losing their one game in the tournament.
 It was their first conference win since a 66-65 victory over Georgia Tech in the 2015 ACC tourney.